Benchmarking PHP Autoloaders

 One of the best things about PHP is the namespace design.
 PHP namespaces look exactly like a file path in the OS.
 We can leverage that for our world's fastest autoloader (WFA).
 If you are using best practices for minimizing supply chain attacks (you ARE doing this, right?), then you have already done most of the work for the WFA.

-In this example, I have put all Composer / Packagist sourced code into a directory called ThirdParty from the project root, since I have placed this autoload in the project root.
+In this example, I have put all Composer / Packagist sourced code into the project root and placed this autoload in the project root.
 You can find a detailed explanation of how this code works here.

 spl_autoload_register(function ($className)